 We arrive at Duk Padiet in the morning, after a short flight from Juba.
 It is the rainy season, and to the pilot’s delight, the dirt landing strip is dry and clear of cattle, although we land right by the market’s cattle byre.
 I notice as immediately as we dislodge the plane that Duk Padiet has black soil mixed with sand.
 So when it rains, the sand rises to the surface, preventing muddiness.
 Duk Padiet is part of the former Duk County of Jonglei State, but since 2016 it became a county, along with Duk Payuel and Panyang.
 Duk Padiet is breathtakingly beautiful; its population is noticeably young and industrious.

 Walking through town, I hear both Dinka and Nuer being spoken, almost interchangeably and fluently by everyone, with a sprinkle of Arabic and English, here and there.
-I learn that the community is composed mainly of the Dinka Nyarweng and Hol joined by the displaced and seasonal migrants from Gaawar Nuer, and Lou Nuer.
-Duk Padiet suffered much devastation between 2014 – 2015, as a result of the ongoing conflict.
+I learn that the community is composed mainly of the Dinka Nyarweng and Hol, joined by the displaced and seasonal migrants from Gaawar Nuer and Lou Nuer.
+Duk Padiet suffered much devastation between 2014 – 2015 as a result of the ongoing conflict.
 The town was deserted entirely at one point.
-People sought refugee in Bor, Awerial, Juba, and as far as Yei and camps in Uganda.
+People sought refugee in Bor, Awerial, Juba, Yei, and camps in Uganda.
 Some families returned.
-Moreover, many educated young men have also come home from East Africa, and are working as staff for Catholic Relief Services, the major employer in the area.
+Moreover, many educated young men have also come home from East Africa and work as staff for Catholic Relief Services, the area’s major employer.

 I am an invitee to witness the South Sudan Council of Churches’ Action Plan for Peace Community Conversation in Duk Padiet.
-The openness with which the participants communicate with one another, and the ease with which they receive reports of each grouping, considering the gravity of the matters discussed, strikes me.
+The openness with which the participants communicate with one another and the ease with which they receive each grouping reports, considering the gravity of the matters discussed, strikes me.
 The community conversation tackles the weighty subjects of cattle wrestling, youth unemployment, interference and instigation by political leadership, reconciliation, reparations, integration of IDPs from the neighboring communities, joint policing of the area, among others, effortlessly.
-It is an indication that there is a real investment in trust building, and that this place is consecrated, consciously and deliberately, as a safe space, as a beacon of peace.
+It is an indication that there is a real investment in trust-building and that this place is consecrated, consciously and deliberately, as a safe space, as a beacon of peace.

 Duk Nyan Pac Dieth – The Sacred Grove

 In Juba, before my departure, I am implored by a dear friend, who hails from Duk County, that I shan’t leave the area without going to Duk Nyan Pac Dieth.
 He is sure to entice me by telling me the legendary story of the grove.
-That the people of the area hear the voices of a woman and a newborn at night coming from the forest; the woman singing a lullaby for the babe that is crying.
+That people hear a woman and a newborn voice nightly coming from the forest; the woman singing a lullaby for the babe that is crying.
 Nyan Pac Dieth means “the girl who just gave birth” in the Dinka language.
 Legend has it that the girl eloped, but her family did not accept her marriage.
-After she gives birth to her child in her parents home, she tries to run away to join her husband.
+After giving birth to her child in her parents’ home, she tries to run away to join her husband.
 Then either she gets stuck or decides to go live in the forest.
 She lives in the grove and never returns to the village.
 She dies there, and since then, people would hear her voice and a child’s voice at night.

-So, of course, by the end of our program that day, I announce my intention to go to the grove.
+So, of course, by the end of the day’s program, I announce my intention to go to the grove.
 I quickly mobilize a couple of guides, including the former Commissioner, and three people from the organizing team to accompany me on my “pilgrimage” to what we term later, the “Sacred Grove.”
-As we approach the forest, we find groups of people from the town sprinkled on the high ground at the mouth of the woods, noticeably on cell phones.
+As we approach the forest, we find groups of people from the town sprinkled on the high ground at the woods’ mouth, noticeably on cell phones.
 Our guides say, “This is the best place to catch a signal in the whole town.”

-They tell us that there is a time in the past that spiritual leaders of the clan did some rituals in the grove, but the people, now Christianized, no longer believe in the legends of this place, nor in its sacredness.
-We spend the night in the compound facing Duk Nyan Pac Dieth; I keep alert to hear the voices of the woman and the babe, to no avail.
+They tell us the clan’s spiritual leaders did some rituals in the grove in the past, but the people, now Christianized, no longer believe in this place’s legends, nor in its sacredness.
+We spend the night in the compound facing Duk Nyan Pac Dieth; I keep alert to hear the woman and the babe’s voices, to no avail.
 To my apprehension, I hear a few gunshots, but I am lulled to sleep gently by images of the “Sacred Grove” on my mind.
 We leave for Juba in the morning.